 To attain this certificate, 10 units of competency (6 core and 4 elective) must be completed.
-These units are under the current National Training Package, however some elective units are subject to change prior to the commencement of the 2022 school year.
+These units are under the current National Training Package, however some elective units are subject to change prior to the commencement of the 2023 school year.
 This is to ensure alignment to current industry practices is at its optimum.

-The course will assist in preparing students to continue onto a Diploma of Crime and Justice or a Bachelor of Criminology or a Bachelor of Justice.
-Students will be required to attend 3 after school workshops held in the Unity College Lecture Theatre.
-Additionally, holiday catch up or get ahead days are offered on most school holidays.
+The course will assist in preparing students to continue onto a Diploma of Justice Studies or a Bachelor of Criminology or a Bachelor of Justice.
+Students will be required to attend 3 after school workshops held at Unity College.

 This is a 2-year course.
-The RTO guarantees that the student will be provided with every opportunity to complete the Certificate IV in Crime and Justice as per the rights and obligations outlined in the enrolment process and subject information handbook provided.
+The RTO guarantees that the student will be provided with every opportunity to complete the Certificate Justice Studies as per the rights and obligations outlined in the enrolment process and subject information handbook provided.
 Students successfully achieving all qualification requirements will be provided with a Certificate and record of results.
 Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.
-This information is correct at time of publication but subject to change (May 2021).
+This information is correct at time of publication but subject to change (May 2022).

+Units of Competency delivered

+Core units

-Units of Competency delivered Core units CJSCOM401 Communicate with clients and provide advice on justice-related issues CJSDCP402 Prepare documentation for court proceedings CJSSJI403 Analyse social justice issues BSBINS401 Analyse and present research information PSPREG003 Apply Regulatory Powers BSBLEG421 Apply understanding of the Australian Legal System
+NAT10971001 Provide information and referral advice on justice-related issues NAT10971002 Prepare documentation for court proceedings NAT1097003 Analyse social justice issues BSBXCM401 Apply communication strategies in the workplace PSPREG003 Apply Regulatory Powers BSBLEG421 Apply understanding of the Australian Legal System